mehrshad-kashi/ISCN-UsingTransformerNetworks/README.md

 For a detailed discussion of the results, please refer to the [paper](#).

 ## License
-This code is licensed under the [MIT License](LICENSE).
+This repository's codes are licensed under the [MIT License](LICENSE).

-**Disclaimer**: The datasets used in this study are not included in this repository.
-Please ensure you comply with their respective licenses and terms of use.
+**Note**: The datasets used in this study are not included in this repository.
+If you plan to use these datasets, please ensure compliance with their respective licenses and terms of use.